espocrm/documentation/docs/administration/extensions.md

 1. Login as an administrator.
 2. Go to Administration > Extensions.
-3. Find needed extension on the list of available extensions.
+3. Find the needed extension on the list of available extensions.
 4. Click Uninstall button.